Structure of numerical algorithms and advanced mechanics: Stability of numerical algorithms

-By constrast, the ``Cromer'' algorithm,\cite{cro81} corresponding to \be v_{n+1}=v_n+a_n\dt,\qquad x_{n+1}=x_n+v_{n+1}\dt, \la{cromer} \ee when applied to the harmonic oscillator, has the Jacobian matrix \be M=\left( \right). \la{mc} \ee This seemingly minor change now gives $\det M=1$.
-In contrast to the Euler algorithm, this algorithm uses the updated $v_{n+1}$ to compute the new $x_{n+1}$.
-Since here $T/2=1-\omega^2\dt^2/2$, when $\dt$ increases from zero, the algorithm is stable as the two eigenvalues $\e^{\pm i\theta}$ starting out both equal to 1 at $\theta=0$ and race above and below the unit complex circle until both are equal to -1 at $\theta=\pi$.
+with $\det M=1$.
+It differs from the Euler algorithm only in using the updated $v_{n+1}$ to compute the new $x_{n+1}$.
+Since here $T/2=1-\omega^2\dt^2/2$, when $\dt$ increases from zero, the algorithm is stable as the two eigenvalues $\e^{\pm i\theta}$ start out both equal to 1 at $\theta=0$ and race above and below the unit complex circle until both are equal to -1 at $\theta=\pi$.
 This point defines the largest $\dt$ for which the algorithm is stable: $1-\omega^2\dt^2/2=-1$, or $\dt=2/\omega$, which is nearly a third of the harmonic oscillator period $P=2\pi/\omega$.
-For $\dt$ greater than this, $T/2<-1$, the eigenvalue $T/2 -\sqrt{(T/2)^2 -1}$ from (\ref{lam}) will have magnitude greater than 1 and the algorithm is then unstable.
+For $\dt$ greater than this, $T/2<-1$, the eigenvalue $T/2 -\sqrt{(T/2)^2 -1}$ from (\ref{lam}) will have modulus greater than one and the algorithm is then unstable.
+(In this work, stability will always mean {\it conditional} stability, with $\dt$ sufficiently small such that $|T/2|<1$.)